The Miser’s 3 Things:

 Roth IRA = After-tax contributions.
 You pay income taxes, get your paycheck, and then make investment contributions.
 The money isn’t taxed when you retire and start taking distributions.

-As The Miser recently discovered, if your old company’s plan allowed Roth contributions but your new employer’s plan does not, you might not be able to roll over these specific contributions.
+If your old company’s plan allowed Roth contributions but your new employer’s plan does not, you might not be able to roll over these specific contributions.

 Luckily, the next step was painless enough.